Dipanjali1/ESLhelp/README.md

 # ESLhelp
-A learning tool for ESL program.
+A visual learning tool for ESL program.